A closer look: Solange’s story

-- Knowledge of good hygiene practices for families in the area through door-to-door awareness raising as well as formal training for community leaders and local organisations
+- Knowledge of good hygiene practices for families in the area.
+To be done through door-to-door awareness raising as well as formal training for community leaders and local organisations

-According to Kesnel Narcisse, our WASH Officer in Haiti, “our community mobilisers have already reached 3,692 residents with door-to-door awareness raising around important WASH information including water treatment and storage and food-prep safety at home.
+According to Kesnel Narcisse, our WASH Officer in Haiti, “our community mobilisers have already reached 3,692 residents.
+This was done through door-to-door awareness raising around important WASH information.
+It included water treatment and storage and food-prep safety at home.
 The team is moving forward and continuing with this community wide awareness campaign to help educate residents on proper WASH practices.”

 Our team is currently working with 5 SMEs (Small & Medium Enterprises) to introduce new water treatment products on the local market.
 We are helping them structure their businesses so that moving forward they will be able measure the return on this new product.

 The 2017 annual affiliate summit

 Earlier this summer several affiliates participated in Habitat for Humanity Haiti’s, third annual affiliate summit.
 To help connect our valued partners to our work in Haiti, we created this event so that our partners can learn about our programmes and interact with us.
 It’s a great opportunity to put communities first and learn about their needs!

 With a diverse portfolio of projects ranging from:

 - Advocacy in order to spread awareness of land tenure issues

 - Supporting local businesses, corporations and so on.